speechbrain/speechbrain/docs/source/multigpu.md

 Important: the batch size for each GPU process will be: `batch_size / data_parallel_count`.
 So you should consider changing the batch_size value according to you need.

 ## Multi-GPU training using Distributed Data Parallel (DDP)
-To use DDP, you should consider using `torch.distributed.launch` for setting the subprocess with the right Unix variables `local_rank` and `rank`.
-The `local_rank` variable allows to set the right `device` argument for each DDP subprocess, the `rank` variable (which is unique for each subprocess) will be used for registering the subprocess rank to the DDP group.
-In that way, **we can manage multi-GPU training over multiple machines**.

 The common pattern for using multi-GPU training with DDP (on a single machine with 4 GPUs):
 ```
 cd recipes/<dataset>/<task>/
 python -m torch.distributed.launch --nproc_per_node=4 experiment.py hyperparams.yaml --distributed_launch=True --distributed_backend='nccl'
 ```
-Try to switch DDP backend if you have issues with `nccl`.
+Try to switch the DDP backend if you have issues with `nccl`.

+To using DDP, you should consider using `torch.distributed.launch` for setting the subprocess with the right Unix variables `local_rank` and `rank`.
+The `local_rank` variable allows setting the right `device` argument for each DDP subprocess, while the `rank` variable (which is unique for each subprocess) will be used for registering the subprocess rank to the DDP group.
+In that way, **we can manage multi-GPU training over multiple machines**.

 ### With multiple machines (suppose you have 2 servers with 2 GPUs):
 ```